Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 To reveal the channel to regular users, write the command `/unhide_channel` on that channel.
 Note that the command also enables the bridge on that channel.

+### Disconnecting users from voice chat

+You can disconnect another user from any voice chat with the command `/instructor_disconnect`.
+Simply type `/instructor_disconnect @user1` in any chat.

 #### Faculty specific commands ####

 Command | Explanation | Arguments